Archaeology of Pemba Island: Mtambwe Mkuu

 Mtambwe Mkuu is a site in northwest Pemba and features many stone structures including a town wall, a mosque, tombs, and homes.
 The earliest evidence of occupation is in the eleventh century and continued, prosperously and uninterrupted until the fifteenth century.
 In the nineteenth century it was reoccupied.
 An excavation revealed a hoard of over two-thousand gold and silver coins dating to the tenth and eleventh centuries below the floor of a home at the site proving Pemba was involved with the trade networks of the time.

 The site where the coins were found was pointed out to the archaeological team by local people that had previously found coins in the area.
 The hoard of coins was found buried in the floor of a hut.
 Around eight hundred coins were found at the surface while six hundred and fifty-eight were found in the excavation.

 Eight of the excavated coins were gold.
 These coins determined an estimated date of 1066 AD for the hoard.
 All of the gold coins, except for one, originated from the Fatimid Caliphate or were imitations of coins from the Fatimid Caliphate.
 The other gold coin was a dinar from the Abbasid Caliphate.
 The coins were minted in cities throughout the Mediterranean in the modern day countries of Egypt, Tunisia, Syria, and Lebanon demonstrating Pemba’s economic ties to the region.

 Six hundred and fifty of the excavated coins were silver.
 Each of the coins had a name on one side and a religious motto on the reverse.
 This pattern is similar to that of the coins from Kilwa, an island off the coast of modern day Tanzania.
 The names on the coins are the same as those of rulers found in the Kilwa Chronicle as well.
 These similarities and the findings of similar coins to the Mtambwe series in Kilwa link the two economies.

 Influence of Islam

 Throughout the Swahili coast many people converted to Islam throughout the first millennium AD.
 The speed of this religious conversion has been thought to be the result of the building of trade relations with Muslim merchants.
-This center of religion in the towns may have been a large factor for the movement of the populous from rural areas to the towns.
+This center of religion in the towns may have been a large factor for the movement of the populace from rural areas to the towns.
 The large efforts to build the four mosques at Chwaka show the dedication to religion.
 The possible enticement of a cohesive religious community may have made towns like Chwaka ideal.